 - Pharmacy or Big Box Store

-The least complicated choice and the method I suggest using if you are just getting started using film is to send off your film to a photo lab to be processed and scanned.
-If you consistently use film, this can be a downside since it can get pricey.
+The least difficult option and the method I suggest using if you’re just beginning to shoot film is to mail your film to a photo lab to be processed and scanned.
+If you regularly shoot film, this could be a downside since it can get pricey.

-There are two things that you are able to do to reduce the expenses involved in using film, if you’re going through a moderate to high volume of film.
+There are a few actions that can be done to reduce the expenses required to shoot film, if you’re using a moderate to high volume of film.

-Be aware that you are going to be limited to 100’ rolls of black and white film.
-This is in part because black and white film is a lot easier and more affordable to process at home.
+Another thing to keep in mind is that you’re limited to bulk rolls of black and white film.
+This is due to the fact black and white film is much easier and more affordable to process at home.

-You can easily develop and digitize any film yourself.
-In fact it’s a smart method to lower your costs so that you can shoot more film with your Yashica TL.
+Any film can be processed by hand.
+In fact it’s an excellent method to save money so you can use more film with your Yashica TL.

-Black and white film is significantly simpler to develop.
-Developer temperature and development times are both not as crucial to do correctly with black & white film as temperatures and time are for color negative or transparency film.
+Black & white film is significantly simpler to develop at home.
+Developer temperature and time are not as important to do correctly with black & white film as time and temperatures are for color negative or transparency film.